Last Updated: September 2023

 What is the Most Durable Flooring for a Rental Property?

-For landlords, finding a flooring option that is both cost effective and durable can be a challenge.
-Tile and cement (polished or unpolished) are two of the most popular and durable flooring options to consider.
+Landlords often want a flooring solution that is both cost effective and durable.
+Tile and Cement (polished or unpolished) are two of the most popular and durable flooring options to consider.
 Tile is an excellent choice as it can last for decades with proper maintenance, while still being relatively easy to maintain.
 For a more polished look, polished cement also provides exceptional durability and can be installed relatively quickly at a low cost—a great choice for any landlord looking to add value to their rental property.
 Ultimately, both tile or cement are excellent flooring choices for rental properties, offering exceptional durability and long term value for both landlord and tenant alike.

 Is the Landlord Responsible for Changing Out Old Flooring?